 During the Mediterranean migrant crisis in 2016, for example, fact-checkers documented 162 cases of viral “fake news” about migrants spread on social media, in newspapers and in right-wing politicians’ statements that year.
 These efforts, which occurred in countries with populist resistance to immigration, included doctored images purporting to show Muslim migrants committing street violence or terrorism.
 In the UK, Syrian refugees were characterized as "covert Jihadists," posing a threat to national security.
 Disinformation about Central Americans, much of it originating with then-U.S. President Donald Trump, dogged the 2018 migrant caravans traveling to the U.S. border.
-These media manipulation campaigns turn desperate people into a political party platform, a spectacle, a video game, a scandalizing headline.
+These campaigns turn desperate people into a political party platform, a spectacle, a video game, a scandalizing headline.

 Wherever migrants come from or arrive to, similar pernicious myths tend to resurface.
 People demonize refugees, question their authenticity, and portray them as a cultural threat or economic drain.
 The false claims spread, stoked by nationalism, economic anxiety, terrorism fears, xenophobia, racism and religious bias – or a mix of these factors.